-- 1. HUD, through the Office of Environment and Energy (OEE), may authorize applicants to initiate consultation with SHPO pursuant to 36 CFR 800.2(c)(4). - OEE has issued a Delegation Memo that authorizes certain approved lenders applying for FHA financing to initiate consultation with SHPO.
-Lenders must follow the requirements of the memo and may use the provisions of this Programmatic Agreement, including Exclusions in Stipulation II and Appendix A. If the memo expires, it may no longer be used. - 3.
+- 1. HUD, through the Office of Environment and Energy (OEE), may authorize applicants to initiate consultation with SHPO pursuant to 36 CFR 800.2(c)(4). - OEE has issued a Delegation Memo that authorizes certain approved lenders applying for Federal Housing Administration (FHA) financing to initiate consultation with SHPO.
+Lenders must follow the requirements of the memo and may use the provisions of this PA, including Exclusions in Stipulation II and Appendix A. If the memo expires, it can no longer be used. - 3.
 When required, HUD must conduct consultation with tribes; this cannot be delegated to lenders.